yasirkula/UnityBezierSolution/README.md

 `void SwapPointsAt( int index1, int index2 )`: swaps indices of two end points

+`void MovePoint( int previousIndex, int newIndex )`: changes an end point's index

 `int IndexOf( BezierPoint point )`: returns the index of an end point

 - **Shape the spline**

 You can change the position, rotation and scale values of end points and the positions of their control points to reshape the spline.

-End points have the following properties to store their transformational data: position, localPosition, rotation, localRotation, eulerAngles, localEulerAngles and localScale.
+End points have the following properties to store their transformational data: `position`, `localPosition`, `rotation`, `localRotation`, `eulerAngles`, `localEulerAngles` and `localScale`.

-Positions of control points can be tweaked using the following properties in BezierPoint: precedingControlPointPosition, precedingControlPointLocalPosition, followingControlPointPosition and followingControlPointLocalPosition.
+Positions of control points can be tweaked using the following properties in BezierPoint: `precedingControlPointPosition`, `precedingControlPointLocalPosition`, `followingControlPointPosition` and `followingControlPointLocalPosition`.
 The local positions are relative to their corresponding end points.

 ```csharp
 // Set first end point's (world) position to 2,3,5